Tom Drake: Later career

 Drake began appearing on episodes of TV shows such as The Ford Theatre Hour, Suspense, Lights Out, Tales of Tomorrow, The Unexpected.

 He went to Columbia for Never Trust a Gambler (1951) and to Allied Artists for Disc Jockey (1951).
 He appeared in F.B.I.
 Girl (1951), and Sangaree (1953).

-After television jobs for actors transitioned from live telecasts from New York to shows that were filmed in California, Drake had roles in the CBS series Lassie, NBC's Cimarron City, ABC's 77 Sunset Strip, ABC's The Rebel, CBS’ Perry Mason, ABC's Combat!, ABC's Land of the Giants, Land of the Giants, NBC's ADAM-12, ABC's The Streets of San Francisco and NBC's Banacek.
+After television jobs for actors transitioned from live telecasts from New York to shows that were filmed in California, Drake had roles in the CBS series Lassie, NBC's Cimarron City, ABC's 77 Sunset Strip, ABC's The Rebel, CBS’ Perry Mason, ABC's Combat!, ABC's Land of the Giants, NBC's Adam-12, ABC's The Streets of San Francisco and NBC's Banacek.

-He continued to appear in features, starring in The Cyclops, Date with Disaster (1957) (a rare lead), and Raintree County (1957).
+He continued to appear in features, starring in The Cyclops (1957), Date with Disaster (1957) (a rare lead), and Raintree County (1957).
 He played the leader of a gang of criminals in Warlock (1959) and was in Money, Women and Guns (1958).
 He also had a minor role in the film The Singing Nun (1966), playing Ed Sullivan's producer Mr. Fitzpatrick.

-His last acting credit was in 1975, according to his obituary in the Chicago Tribune.
+His last acting credit was in 1975.